kerski/powerquery-connector-pbi-rest-api-gcc/README.md

 ![Navigator prompt](./documentation/images/navigator.png)

-11. Choose the "GetApps" option and you should see a json response (see example below)
+11. Choose the "GetApps" option and you should see a json response (see example below).

 ![GetApps](./documentation/images/get-apps.png)